 If you’re looking into a guitar case, your guitar case should physically feel heavy.
 There isn’t an exact weight requirement that your guitar case should meet, however, you should feel a bit of weight to the case when you go and pick it up.

-Your case should feel as if it’s made from solid wood, even though it’s most likely going to be made from a form of laminate.
-If your guitar case ever feels very light or flimsy, the odds are that the case isn’t going to be able to withstand against any strain that you’re going to be putting it through as s touring musician.
+Your case should feel as if it’s made from solid wood, even though it’s most likely going to be made from a form of a laminate.
+If your guitar case ever feels very light or flimsy, the odds are that the case isn’t going to be able to withstand any strain that you’re going to be putting it through as s touring musician.

 You should also look into getting a guitar case that comes with a rubber seal, as the rubber seal will ensure that no water will enter your case; the rubber seal also helps to insulate our instrument from extreme changes in humidity and temperature.

 Drastic and extreme changes in humidity and temperature have an extremely destructive effect on any instrument, but especially guitars.
 Acoustic guitars are much more susceptible to the damage caused by these changes, like cracks or warping to the structure of the guitar.

 Extreme changes in temperature and/or humidity can also damage your setup by changing the action of your guitar (the distance between the strings of your guitar to the neck of the guitar) and messing with the intonation of your instrument (how in tune fretted notes are on your guitar).

 Hardshell guitar cases are much strong and much more reliable than gig bags; however, their biggest downfall is their weight and their practically.
 If you’re a musician who travels to gigs that require a lot of travel, a hardshell case is a must if you really want to protect your guitar.

 However, musicians who are traveling to local gigs will be better off with gig bags.
 Take into consideration when looking into a hard shell case that: